Chrome 57 made the PIN unlock feature available for all Chromebooks.

 This is a definite yes, unless you keep your laptop at home and don’t have any snoopers around.
 It defaults to disabled, so I go ahead and enable it.
-I don’t see why you wouldn’t want this option enabled if you’re already going through the steps to set up a PIN on your device.
+I don’t see why you wouldn’t want this option enabled if you’re already going through the steps to set up a code on your device.

 PIN set and done

-And that was it.
 I excitedly close the lid, wait for the lights to turn to sleep mode, and flip it back open.
-It prompts for my PIN along with the optional password.
+It prompts for my personal code along with the optional password.
 It works.
-Mission accomplished.